-2011 Compensation
+2012 Compensation

-For a third year in a row, the Compensation Committee in 2011 has decided not to increase named executive officer salaries, subject to further review later in the year.
+The Compensation Committee in 2012 has decided not to increase named executive officer salaries, subject to further review later in the year.
 This decision was based partly on a preference for keeping a large portion of total compensation in the form of performance based cash incentives.
-The Committee also believed it was appropriate to defer any further executive compensation adjustments until after the anticipated achievement of the First Commercial Sale milestone.
-2011 annual cash bonus targets for the named executive officers also remain the same as in 2008, 2009 and 2010, subject to further review later in the year.
-Equity compensation grants for named executive officers for 2011 have not yet been determined.
+The Committee also believed it was appropriate to defer any further executive compensation adjustments until after the Company demonstrates progress against its 2012 goals, including launch of the Metabolix biopolymers business.
+2012 annual cash bonus targets for the named executive officers also remain the same as in 2011, subject to further review later in the year.
+Equity compensation grants for named executive officers for 2012 were awarded in February 2012.
+These option grants were at a higher level than the Company has typically awarded in order to closely align executive interests with those of shareholders, given the critical near term activities needed to launch our polymers and chemicals businesses.
+Therefore, the Compensation Committee believed that option grant levels comparable to those typically granted to newly hired employees were appropriate for both executives and non-executive employees.